IntersectMBO/plutus-apps/Readme.md

 ## Features

- - Typed serialization/deserialization taken care of by Haskell's aeson and PureScript's argonaut.
+ - Typed serialization/deserialization, taken care of by Haskell's aeson and PureScript's argonaut.
    Generic encoding/decoding of both made compatible by [purescript-argonaut-generic-codecs](https://github.com/eskimor/purescript-argonaut-generic-codecs/blob/purescript-argonaut-generic-codec/src/Data/Argonaut/Generic/Aeson.purs).
- - You can put common parameters like Auth tokens and the base URL in a reader monad so you don't have to pass them explicitly.
+ - You can put common parameters like Auth tokens and the base URL in a reader monad, so you don't have to pass them explicitly.
 This is configurable in the code generator with `readerParams` in `Settings`.

 ## Usage

-Apart from the above basic usage example the documentation is still lacking.
+Apart from the above basic usage example, the documentation is still lacking.
 For the purescript side make sure you have [purescript-servant-support](https://github.com/eskimor/purescript-servant-support) and